Jinfaa/icons_generator/README.md

   * Logs a warning if the source image appears to be smaller than recommended
   * Creates necessary directories before saving output
   * Uses `sips` for high-quality resizing

+## Flutter Integration

+This script is particularly useful in **Flutter projects**, because it:

+* 📦 Generates icons for **both iOS and Android** from a single source file
+* 🔄 Updates `Info.plist` and creates the required assets in `ios/Runner/Assets.xcassets/` for iOS
+* 🗂 Saves Android icons in `android/app/src/main/res/mipmap-*` with adaptive icon support
+* 🌈 Supports **alternative iOS icons**, allowing a Flutter app to dynamically switch icons via platform channels
+* 🚀 Eliminates the need for third-party packages like `flutter_launcher_icons` — everything is automated and handled natively

 ## Requirements